 - ii.
 Integrated Pest Management principles shall be implemented to the extent practicable for areas in and adjacent to the Park for chemical pesticides, herbicides and fertilizers, through alternative weed/pest control measures (e.g., hand removal) and proper application techniques (e.g., conformance to manufacturer specifications and legal requirements). - iii.
 Storm water treatment and control measures or facilities may be necessary in some portions of the Park.
 To the extent practicable, such facilities shall be maintained outside of the bird breeding season, particularly if the area near the facility is known or considered to have high potential to support sensitive bird populations.
 Maintenance shall be conducted in a manner to minimize impacts to adjacent sensitive habitats.
 In areas that have been set aside as mitigation for project impacts or are known to support species listed as threatened or endangered, the work shall be overseen by a qualified biologist. - iv.
+Brush management shall be accomplished by thinning and litter removal, rather than by complete clearing of native vegetation.
+Irrigated fuel management zones shall be discouraged because increased water availability provides habitat for non-native insect species, including the Argentine ant (Iridomyrmex humilis). - v.
+In areas supporting native (or disturbed native) habitats, revegetation of manufactured slopes shall be with appropriate native plant materials.
+Fire management considerations also shall be incorporated into the landscape palette selection process (e.g., fire resistive plants closest to structures).
+Invasive species such as giant reed and pampas grass shall not be used in landscaped areas in the immediate vicinity of any portion of the Park. - vi.
 Lighting within or adjacent to the Park shall be selectively placed, shielded and directed to minimize potential impacts to sensitive habitat.
 In addition, lighting from buildings or parking lots abutting the Park shall be screened by vegetation to the extent practicable.